aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-hatch-patterns/_index.md

 ---
-title: How to Add Hatch Patterns to Java PostScript with Aspose
+title: How to Add Hatch Pattern to Java PostScript with Aspose
 linktitle: Hatch Patterns - PostScript
 second_title: Aspose.Page Java API
-description: Learn how to add hatch patterns to Java PostScript documents using Aspose.Page.
+description: Learn how to add hatch pattern to Java PostScript documents using Aspose.Page.
 Elevate visual content effortlessly with this step‑by‑step guide.
 weight: 27
 url: /java/postscript-hatch-patterns/
-date: 2025-12-09
+date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}